Catrionamcd/Adventures-of-Alice/README.md

 ![alt text](assets/images/Google-Sheet2.png)

 The next step can be a numeric value but can also hold a Win or Lose value, which will end the game.
-The link for a copy of the Adventures Of Alice google sheets is below: https://docs.google.com/spreadsheets/d/1bUZLqS3Y8-wCncuKFJdtRpnGloQ8lo0SaEltfV9jUIk/edit?usp=sharing
+The link for a copy of the Adventures Of Alice google sheets is here: https://docs.google.com/spreadsheets/d/1bUZLqS3Y8-wCncuKFJdtRpnGloQ8lo0SaEltfV9jUIk/edit?usp=sharing

 ### Development of Data Model

 When I first approached this project and decided to do a text based adventure game I wanted the text and story content to be separate from my Python code.
 I wanted to store my data separately to be opened, read and manipulated by the code but not hard coded into my program.

 I experimented by using a txt file, called story.txt in my gitpod repository.
-I initially use the open file, readlines, close file code in my program but then after some research discovered linecache.getlines module and used this to read certain lines from the text file depending on where the player was in the story by using parameters of the file name and line number.
+I initially used the open file, readlines, close file code in my program but then after some research discovered linecache.getlines module and used this to read certain lines from the text file depending on where the player was in the story by using parameters of the file name and line number.
 The code is below:

 ![alt text](assets/images/LineCache-Code.png)

-After reviewing the love Sandwiches mini project, I felt it may be better to used Google Sheets to store the story line and content.
+After reviewing the Love Sandwiches mini project, I felt it may be better to used Google Sheets to store the story line and content.
 I also realised that  I could also used it to store the valid answers to each player prompt, the output and the next step of the game.
-Hence, I discarded my original idea of using a text file to store and read in the relevant lines.
+Hence, I discarded my original idea of using a text file to store and read in the relevant lines and used Google Sheets instead.
 ## Technology
 ### Language Used

-* Python3

-### Framework, Libraries, Programs Used
+* [Python](https://www.python.org) Python is an interpreted high-level general-purpose programming language.
+I used Python to access the data in Google Sheets and run the game.

+### Other Technologies and Libraries

-* GitPod - Git was used for version control by utilizing the Gitpod terminal to add and commit changes with messages to Git and Push to GitHub.
+* [GitPod](https://gitpod.io) - Gitpod is an online cloud based IDE.
+I developed and tested my project using Gitpod.
+I added and commited changes with messages and pushed to GitHub.
+* [GitHub](https://github.com) - GitHub is a provider of Internet hosting for software development and version control using Git.
-* GitHub - used to store the project code.
+* [Heroku](https://heroku.com) - Heroku is a cloud platform as a service supporting several programming languages.
+I used Heroku to deploy and run the project.
-* Heroku - used to deploy and run the project.
+* [Google Chrome Browser](https://www.google.com/intl/en_ie/chrome/) - was used to view the game
-* Google Sheets - used to store the story flow, the story content, story prompts and the next steps for the game.
+* [Google Sheets](https://www.google.com/sheets/about/) - used to store the story flow, the story content, story prompts and the next steps for the game.
-* Diagrams - used to create the flowchart for the project.
+* [Diagrams](https://wwww.diagrams.net) - used to create the flowchart for the project.

 ## Testing